dfilion/gannotate/README.md

         -a, -d and -t are required.
 ```

-It is not currently possible to specify the annotation's timestamp.
+* It is not currently possible to specify the annotation's timestamp.
-The sending host's time is currently used.
+* The sending host's time is currently used.
+* If authentication is enabled on the InfluxDB server, make sure the
+  user specified has the appropriate rights.

-### Arguments
+## Arguments

 #### `-D dbname`
-InfluxDB database name.
+InfluxDB database name to connect to.
+The database will be created if it does
+not exist.
 Default: `annotations`

 #### `-H URL`
-InfluxDB server URL.
+Target InfluxDB server URL.
 Default: `http://localhost:8086`

 #### `-U username`
 InfluxDB user name.
 Optional.
+No default value.

 #### `-P password`
 InfluxDB password for `username`.
 Optional.
+No default value.

-##### Note: `gannotate` does not prompt for a password.
+`gannotate` does not currently support prompting for a password.

 #### `-T tags`
 Comma separated list of key=value pairs used as InfluxDB tags.
 Optional.
-No default.
+No default value.

 #### `-M name`
-Measurement name used to record the annotations.
+Measurement name used to store the annotations.
-Default: events
+Default: `events`

 #### `-a tags`
 Comma separated list of key=value pairs used as Grafana annotation tags.